vkbo/novelWriter/docs/source/project_structure.rst

-If you use the automatic numbering feature for your chapters, but you want to keep some special chapters separate from this, you cam add an ``!`` to the level 2 header formatting code to tell the build tool to skip these chapters.
+If you use the automatic numbering feature for your chapters, but you want to keep some special chapters separate from this, you cam add an ``!`` to the level 2 header formatting code to tell the compile tool to skip these chapters.

 ``##!
 Unnumbered Chapter Title``

-There is a separate formatting feature for such chapters in the :guilabel:`Manuscript Build` tool as well.
+There is a separate formatting feature for such chapters in the :guilabel:`Compile Manuscript` tool as well.
 See the :ref:`a_manuscript` page for more details.
-When building a document of a format that supports page breaks, also unnumbered chapters will have a page break added just like for normal chapters.
+When compiling a document of a format that supports page breaks, also unnumbered chapters will have a page break added just like for normal chapters.